agroup/tripleo-puppet-elements/elements/neutron-openvswitch-agent/README.md

-Install and configure OpenStack Networking Openvswitch agent.
+Install and configure OpenStack Networking Openvswitch agent with puppet.

 Configuration
 -------------